SOC 2 Compliance: Reporting Changes

 It’s important to note that an assessment of points of focus is not required; not all points of focus are applicable to every service organization or situation.
 You can have effective internal controls without addressing every single point of focus.

-How Does This Affect Your Organization?
+How Do These SOC 2 Changes Affect Your Organization?

 Since the 2017 Trust Services Criteria was released in April 2017, SOC 2 reports have been required to state which set of criteria was used – 2016 Trust Services Principles and Criteria or 2017 Trust Services Criteria.
 Beginning December 15, 2018, SOC 2 reports must use the 2017 Trust Services Criteria.
 If your organization pursues SOC 2 Type II attestation, you should begin determining what your next SOC 2 audit period will be and how the integration with the 2013 COSO framework, supplemental criteria, and points of focus will affect your audit.